 Existing publications show contrasting examples of agreement and disagreement between airborne, ground-based and AERONET size distributions, and there has been much debate over the causes.
 Reid et al. (2003) provide an overview of many commonly used sizing techniques and their limitations.
-These authors find that aerodynamic measurement methods and sunphotometer inversions tend to produce mass median diameters (MMDs) of around 3 μm diameter, while published OPC measurements at that time produced volume median diameters (VMDs) of order 8-13 μ m.
-Limitations of OPCs, as described in Section 2.1.4, are principally uncertainties due to assumptions of refractive index, particle shape and the Mie response curve, the latter of which leads to a sizing ambiguity in the range $5 - 10 \,\mu m$.
-As outlined in Section 2.1.4 we consider uncertainty due to particle shape to be small (as evidenced by similar size distributions resulting from OPCs measuring over different scattering angles), and we provide error bars to account for the remaining uncertainties.
-Aerodynamic measurement systems, such as Aerodynamic Particle Sizers (APS) and cascade impactors rely on particle dynamic shape factor, which varies with dust particle shape, causing uncertainties in the size distribution and may undersize particles by 25% for dynamic shape factors of 1.2.
+These authors find that aerodynamic measurement methods and sunphotometer inversions tend to produce mass median diameters (MMDs) of around 3 μm diameter, while published OPC measurements at that time produced volume median diameters (VMDs) of the order of 8-13 μm.
+Limitations of OPCs, as described in Sect.
+2.1.4, are principally uncertainties due to assumptions of refractive index, particle shape and the Mie response curve, the latter leading to a sizing ambiguity in the range of $5-10\,\mu\text{m}$.
+As outlined in Sect.
+2.1.4, we consider uncertainty due to particle shape to be small (as evidenced by similar size distributions resulting from OPCs measuring over different scattering angles), and we provide error bars to account for the remaining uncertainties.
+Aerodynamic measurement systems, such as aerodynamic particle sizers (APS) and cascade impactors rely on the particle dynamic shape factor, which varies with dust particle shape, causing uncertainties in the size distribution and may undersize particles by 25 % for dynamic shape factors of 1.2.
 These instruments are also impacted by cut-offs of larger particle sizes imposed by inlets.
 Open path OPC instruments such as the CDP and CIP do not suffer from inlet effects, but do have uncertainties in their measurement volume.
 Cascade impactors can also be affected by particles bouncing off substrates.
-Thus each measurement technique has its own advantages and disadvantages.
-Reid et al. (2003) found for dust aerosol at Puerto Rico, that AERONET and APS size distributions agreed well with MMD at around 3.5 μm, while OPC size distributions produced a VMD of 9 μm.
+Thus, each measurement technique has its own advantages and disadvantages.
+Reid et al. (2003) found for dust aerosol at Puerto Rico that the AERONET and APS size distributions agreed well with MMD at around 3.5 μm, while OPC size distributions produced a VMD of 9 μm.
 Reid et al. (2003) conclude that OPC data are most likely to have the largest biases based principally on the response function and uncertainty/variability in particle refractive index and shape.
 However, no attempt was made by Reid et al. (2003) to determine uncertainties in the size distributions due to the response function or the uncertain refractive index.
-This error analysis has been rigorously performed here, and is represented in the error bars in Figures 4 and 11.
-Additionally, data from the CIP, which uses light shadowing techniques rather than light scattering techniques as with the OPCs, further increases confidence in the shape of the Fennec size distribution presented by the CDP data.
+This error analysis has been rigorously performed here, and is represented in the error bars in Figs. 4 and 11.
+Additionally, data from the CIP, which uses light-shadowing techniques rather than light-scattering techniques as with the OPCs, further increase confidence in the shape of the Fennec size distribution presented by the CDP data.

-Reid et al. (2006) compared aircraft OPC measurements to surface-based APS observations in a seasalt aerosol dominated environment, and drew similar conclusions to Reid et al. (2003).
+Reid et al. (2006) compared aircraft OPC measurements to surface-based APS observations in an environment dominated by sea-salt aerosol, and drew similar conclusions to Reid et al. (2003).
 AERONET size distribution inversions were also found to compare favourably to APS surface measurements.
-However, in this sea-salt environment, aerosols are not likely to reach such large sizes as was observed during Fennec - the precise size range which poses challenges for sunphotometer retrievals, and additionally the inlet to the APS had a cut point of around 12 μ m in this case.
+However, in this sea-salt environment, aerosols are not likely to reach such large sizes as was observed during Fennec - the precise size range which poses challenges for sunphotometer retrievals, and additionally the inlet to the APS had a cut point of around 12 μm in this case.
 Finally, Reid et al. (2008) report observations of dust from the United Arab Emirates in 2004.
-The authors found that AERONET and APS size distributions agreed well, although here the inlet cut point to the APS was around 10 μ m, thus excluding measurements in the exact size range challenging to AERONET retrievals.
+The authors found that AERONET and APS size distributions agreed well, although here the inlet cut point to the APS was around 10 μm, thus excluding measurements in the exact size range challenging to AERONET retrievals.